Dean Astumian

 Raymond Dean Astumian is an American physical chemist.
+He is a professor at the University of Maine.

+Biography

 Astumian earned a bachelor's degree, followed by a master's degree in chemistry from the University of Texas at Arlington in 1978 and 1982.
 He obtained a doctorate in mathematical science and physical chemistry from the same institution the next year.
 Astumian is a professor at the University of Maine.

 In 2000, he was elected a fellow of the American Physical Society "[f]or fundamental contributions to understanding the thermodynamics and mechanism of transduction of energy from a non-equilibrium chemical reaction to drive directed transport by molecular motors and pumps."
 Astumian won the 2011 Feynman Prize for Theory.